lfeutre/lmud/README.md

      $ make run
      ```

-  1. From another terminal, connect to the game and create a user:
+  1. From another terminal, connect to the game:

      ```sh
      $ telnet localhost 2155